 Persons interested in forming a state division of ACCA should contact the State Divisions’ Liason, Taffey Cunnien.
 The State Divisions’ Liason can provide details and resources to facilitate the division creation.
 In general, formation of a state division requires:

-- A minimum of 15 charter members who all belong to ACCA.
+- A minimum of 15 charter members who belong to ACCA.
 Exceptions to the minimum number may be considered by the ACCA Executive Council.

 - Elected officers (president, president-elect, secretary/treasurer required; others as needed).
+Officers of state ACCA divisions must be members of ACCA.

 - * By-laws.
 State division by-laws must be consistent with those of ACA and ACCA and should be presented to the ACCA Executive Council for approval.